nickw444/collect-owners-demo/component1/B/B.md

-This file should be owned by @octocat, inherited from the parent OWNERS file.
+This file should be owned by the parent owners (@nickw444-collect-owners-demo-1).